-In accordance with HHFDC's annual rotation of HOME funds, its PY2021 HOME allocation will be distributed to the County of Hawaii, which plans to use its HOME funds for TBRA, for the development of affordable rental units in Hilo, and for the development of affordable homeownership opportunities using the self-help building method.
-In accordance with HHFDC's HTF Allocation Plan, the County of Hawaii is also scheduled to receive the neighbor island portion of PY2021 HTF funds.
-For PY2021, HHFDC has elected not to award HTF funds to the City and County of Honolulu, so the County of Hawaii will receive these HTF funds as well, for the development of affordable rental units in Hilo.
-In the event any of its PY2021 activities fall through, or if the actual allocations exceed the estimates herein, the County of Hawaii has identified alternate rental housing activities on the East side of Hawaii island to utilize HOME and HTF funds.
+In accordance with HHFDC's annual rotation of HOME funds, its PY2022 HOME allocation will be distributed to the County of Kauai, which anticipates use of its HOME funds for the development of affordable rental and homeownership units.
+In accordance with HHFDC's HTF Allocation Plan, the County of Kauai is also scheduled to receive the neighbor island portion of PY2022 HTF funds.
+For PY2022, HHFDC has elected not to award HTF funds to the City and County of Honolulu, so the County of Kauai will receive these HTF funds as well, for the development of affordable rental units.

 One of the State's objectives in expending ESG funds is to strengthen communities through homelessness prevention at risk of homelessness and rapid re-housing activities targeted to individuals and families living on the streets or in homeless shelters.
-Under a Request for Interest (RFI) process, the DHS-BESSD/HPO is anticipated to award approximately \$162,807 in ESG funds to agencies to provide homelessness prevention and rapid re-housing activities in the neighbor island counties of Hawaii, Kauai and Maui.
+Under a Request for Interest (RFI) process, the DHS-BESSD/HPO is anticipated to award approximately \$162,807 in ESG funds to agencies to provide homelessness prevention and rapid re-housing activities in the neighbor island counties of Hawaii, Kauai, and Maui.
 The anticipated ESG funds of approximately \$244,211 will be used for operations of emergency shelters for the unsheltered homeless and victims of domestic violence.
 Approximately 2.5% (\$10,436) will be available for provider administrative costs.
 To achieve DHS-BESSD/HPO's second objective of promoting decent, affordable housing, providers will include transitioning homeless persons to permanent housing as an integral activity.
 The State will retain one percent (approximately \$4,441) for HMIS, and five percent (\$22,205) for its administrative costs.

-The State anticipates receiving \$270,474 in HOPWA funds for PY2021.
+The State anticipates receiving \$270,474 in HOPWA funds for PY2022.
 HOPWA funds will both strengthen communities and promote decent, affordable housing by providing housing information, rent or deposit assistance, and other supportive services to persons with HIV/AIDS who are homeless or at risk of homelessness.
-In collaboration with BTG, DHS-BESSD/HPO issues an RFI for one provider to serve as a centralized administrative agency to provide HOPWA-funded activities, such as TBRA, short-term rental, mortgage and utility payments (STRMU), permanent housing placement, and supportive services, for persons living with HIV/AIDS in the Counties of Hawaii, Kauai and Maui.
+In collaboration with BTG, DHS-BESSD/HPO issues an RFI for one provider to serve as a centralized administrative agency to provide HOPWA-funded activities, such as TBRA, short-term rental, mortgage and utility payments (STRMU), permanent housing placement, and supportive services, for persons living with HIV/AIDS in the Counties of Hawaii, Kauai, and Maui.